Why Your Utility App Needs a Mobile-Optimized Outage Map

 If your customers can't figure out how to report an outage from their phone, they're going to be even more frustrated than they likely already are.
-An outage map keeps them informed and tells the customer they aren’t alone, which can provide a sense of comfort and relief during a frustrating time.
+An outage map keeps them informed and can provide a sense of comfort and relief during a frustrating time.

 - More data means simpler + faster restoration operations